 Tour De Yorkshire comes to Bentley

-Despite the downpours, residents came out in full force to support the Tour de Yorkshire as it passed through Bentley.
+Despite the downpours, residents came out in full force to support the Tour e Yorkshire as it passed through Bentley.

 The streets were lined with blue and yellow banners to welcome the Tour de Yorkshire cyclists as they sped through the village.

-Doncaster North MP Ed Miliband, among those at the roadside, said: “I’m incredibly excited, the Tour de Yorkshire is an absolutely brilliant thing.
+Doncaster North MP, Ed Miliband was among those at the roadside.
+He said: “I’m incredibly excited, the Tour de Yorkshire is an absolutely brilliant thing.